-On 24 March, 27 people became members at the Covenant of Membership service
+24th March – 27 people became members at the Covenant of Membership service.

-Rev Bill Smith was appointed as the first full-time minister and later in March, planning permission was obtained for a new building, which was to become the home of Amesbury Baptist Church and offer rooms for hire to the community.
+Rev. Bill Smith was appointed as the first full-time minister.
+On 11th August, planning permission was approved for a new building on the Butterfield Down Estate, which was to become the home of Amesbury Baptist Church and offer rooms for hire to the community.
 The Amesbury Fellowship raised £100,000 towards the building.

 30th June we held our annual hog roast event.
 Among the visitors attended the event was Charlie Rowley, who had been contaminated by the nerve agent Novichok, the same nerve agent as ex-Russian spy Sergei Skripal.